cstatz/blazert/README.md

 define ```EMBREE_TRACING``` before including ```blazert/blazert.h```.
 When tracing with embree vector types with an alignment of 16 bytes is needed.

+Either prim-references, -indices or primitives are stored in the bvh-nodes.
+Which case is implemented depends on the prim-collection.

 ### Examples
 - [x] [path tracer with randomly distributed rays](examples/path_tracer) for meshed geometries with rendered output
 - [x] [deterministic path tracer for reproducibility](examples/renderer) for meshed geometries